 You’re still reading?
 OK.
 There’s another subtext here.
-Professor Ted is obviously meant to be wearing a lab coat, but the framing makes it hard to tell if it actually is one – presumably the team just grabbed the first white garment they found in the prop department.
-Combined with the fact that they left Ted’s collar on, the overall impression isn’t laboratorial so much as heavenly: like the denizens of the afterlife in Bill & Ted’s Bogus Journey, Ted seems decked out in a shining, perfected version of what his regular clothing happened to be; an inverted negative of the flawed, black-haired, leather-clad Father Trendy, calling back to the flawless white Ted wore in his recurring daydream of Las Vegas (perhaps, in truth, a dream of heaven).
-And, of course, the date advertised here for the series premiere is the original one – before the series was pushed back to 13th March out of respect, quite possible making this ad the last Father Ted material to air during the actor’s lifetime.
-On one hand, it’s a bitter reminder of a happier time – a world where Morgan could cheerfully advertise the new episodes as if he would live to see them.
-On the other, it gives us the image of Morgan, beaming at us one last time, dressed like a pop-culture depiction of a good soul in heaven, engaging one last time with his audience in the effortless manner that always characterised so much of his work.
+Professor Ted is obviously wearing a lab coat or something similar, but we don’t get a very good look at it.
+Combined with the fact that he still has his collar on, the overall impression isn’t laboratorial so much as heavenly: like the denizens of the afterlife in Bill & Ted’s Bogus Journey, Ted seems decked out in a shining, perfected version of what his regular clothing happened to be; an inverted negative of the flawed, black-haired, leather-clad Father Trendy, calling back to the gleaming white Ted wore in his recurring daydream of Las Vegas (perhaps, in truth, a dream of heaven).
+And, of course, the date advertised here for the series premiere is the original one – before the series was pushed back to 13th March out of respect, quite possibly making this ad the last Father Ted material to air during Morgan’s lifetime.
+On one hand, it’s a bitter reminder of a happier time – a world where the actor could cheerfully advertise the new episodes as if he would live to see them.
+On the other, it gives us the image of Morgan beaming at us again, dressed like a pop-culture depiction of a good soul in heaven, engaging one last time with his audience in the effortless manner that always characterised so much of his work.
 Unlike the episodes, and even most of the other sketches and ads, there’s no threat or tension here.
 Sci-fi strangeness, yet, but it’s played entirely for gentle laughs, and never seems like even a mild problem.
 Ted is, perhaps for the first time, purely happy.